MHQP Statement in Support of Protests

 We at MHQP would like to add our voices to the resounding chorus of supportive messages in solidarity with the peaceful protesters seeking lasting change against longstanding systemic racism in the United States.
 We hear you.
 We see you.
 We support you.

-Clearly, now is a time to listen to the voices of our fellow Americans whose cries have gone unaddressed for too long.
+Now is a time to listen to the voices of our fellow Americans whose cries have gone unaddressed for too long.
 To improve America’s justice system, it is essential for us as a country to listen to our citizens who are disproportionately marginalized or harmed by it.
 The same is true of our healthcare system.

 As an organization focused on listening, MHQP pledges to do everything we can to ensure that all patient voices are heard, all patients have equal access to high quality healthcare, and systemic health inequities in our society are eliminated.
 We will redouble our efforts to look at everything we do through a lens of reducing health inequities.
 One example which is quite relevant today is our work focused on better understanding patient experiences with telehealth, as COVID-19 has shut down most in-person access to healthcare.
 We need to understand why some patients are being left behind by telehealth – and we need to do our part to ensure that all patients have equal access to virtual care as it becomes a more essential component of care delivery now and in the future.